GLOBAL SUZUKI

 Suzuki Global Environment Charter (Established in 2002 and revised in 2006)

-In order to hand over our beautiful earth and affluent society to the next generations, we must all realize that the actions of each and every one of us have a great effect on our earth’s future, so we must make every effort to preserve our environment.
+In order to hand over our beautiful Earth and affluent society to the next generations, we must all realize that the actions of each and every one of us have a great effect on our Earth’s future, so we must make every effort to preserve our environment.

 • Strictly observe environmental laws and also follow our own standards.